ta4j/ta4j-wiki/Getting-started.md

 series.addBar(ZonedDateTime.now(), 105.42, 112.99, 104.01, 111.42, 1337);

 ```
-See the [Time series and bars](Time-series-and-bars.html) to learn about time series and to know how you can construct one.
+See the [Bar Series and Bars section](Time-series-and-bars.html) to learn about time series and to know how you can construct one.

 ##### Using indicators

-We can calculate indicator over this time series, in order to forecast the direction of prices through the study of past market data.
+We can calculate indicator over this bar series, in order to forecast the direction of prices through the study of past market data.

 ```java
 // Getting the close price of the ticks